 In the event there’s opposition, the procedure is:

-- evidence Submission: Both the parties submit evidence in favor of their position.
+- Evidence Submission: Both parties submit evidence in favour of their position.

-- Hearings: Hearings are conducted, if necessary, to rule over the dispute.
+- Hearings: Hearings are conducted, if necessary, to rule on the dispute.

 Successful opposition proceedings can result in rejection of the trademark application.